 When it comes to sleep regression, a solid routine can help minimize the impact of life events that disrupt sleep, like teething, illnesses, time changes or other changes to routine.

-We also recommend that you teach your child how to self-soothe and fall asleep independently early-on, so they'll be able to nod back off when they wake up in the night.
+We also recommend that you teach your child how to self-soothe and fall asleep independently when they're 6 months old, so they'll be able to nod back off when they wake up in the night.
 One way to do this is to put your baby in the crib when they're drowsy, but still awake.
 This allows the baby to initiate sleep independently, in their own environment.

-And parents, know that these late-night awakenings are totally normal.
-There's no need to intervene if the baby is younger than three months old, as these young infants still need to feed frequently.
-On the other hand, once a baby reaches four months of age, they should be able to sleep through the night.
+And parents, know that these frequent night awakenings are totally normal.
+There's no need to intervene if the baby is younger than 6 months old, as these young infants still need to feed frequently.
+On the other hand, once a baby reaches 6 months of age, they are more likely to sleep through the night.